Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Introduction

 From a long time much research effort in the field of formal language theory has been devoted to extend as much as possible the nice algebraic and logic properties of regular languages to larger families of languages, typically the context-free (CF) ones or subfamilies thereof.
 Regular languages in fact are closed w.r.t.\ all basic algebraic operations and are characterized also in terms of classic monadic second-order (MSO) logic (with the ordering relation between character positions) \cite{bib:Buchi1960a,Elg61,Tra61}, but not so for general CF languages.

 On the other hand, some important algebraic and logic properties of regular languages are preserved by certain subfamilies of the CF languages, that may be referred to as \emph{structured CF languages} because the syntax structure is immediately visible in their sentences.
 Two first and practically equivalent examples of such languages are \emph{parenthesis languages} and \emph{tree languages} introduced respectively by McNaughton \cite{McNaughton67} and Thatcher \cite{Tha67}.
 More recently, \emph{visibly pushdown languages (VPL)} \cite{jacm/AlurM09}, originally introduced as \emph{input-driven languages (IDL)} \cite{Input-driven}, \emph{height-deterministic} \cite{conf/mfcs/NowotkaS07} and \emph{synchronized languages} \cite{conf/dlt/Caucal06} have also been shown to share many important properties of regular languages.
 In particular tree languages and VPLs are closed w.r.t.\ Boolean operations, concatenation, Kleene $^\ast$ and are characterized in terms of some MSO logic, although such operations and the adopted logic language are not the same in the two cases.
-For a more complete analysis of structured languages and how they extend algebraic and logic properties of regular languages, see \cite{DBLP:journals/csr/MandrioliP18}.
+For a complete analysis of structured languages and how they extend algebraic and logic properties of regular languages, see~\cite{DBLP:journals/csr/MandrioliP18}.

-In this paper we study for structured CF languages three important language features, namely the \emph{noncounting} (NC) or \emph{aperiodicity}, the \emph{star-freeness} (SF), and the \emph{first-order} (FO) logic definability properties, which for regular languages are known to be equivalent \cite{McNaughtPap71}.
+In this paper we study for structured CF languages three important language features, namely the \emph{non-counting} (NC) or \emph{aperiodicity},\footnote{The two terms are synonyms in the literature, so we will use them interchangeably.} the \emph{star-freeness} (SF), and the \emph{first-order} (FO) logic definability properties, which for regular languages are known to be equivalent~\cite{McNaughtPap71}.